Eekk2k2/HRTDS/README.md

 ### `hrtds::Value`

--   `template<typename T> T Get()`: Retrieves the stored bytes of Value to type T. Currently no type verification.
+-   `template<typename T> T* Get()`: Retrieves the `void* hrtds::Value::data` cast to a `T*`.
+Currently no type verification.

- - `const std::vector<std::byte>& Get()`: Retrieves the stored bytes of Value.
+ - `const void* Get() const`: Retrieves the raw `void` data pointer.

-- `template<typename T> T Set(T data)`: Sets the bytes of Value from data of type T. No type verification.
+- `template<typename T> void Set(T* data)`: Converts the incoming data pointer to a void* and assigns it to `hrtds::Value::data`.

-- `Set(std::vector<std::byte> data)`: Sets the bytes of Value from data.
+> Any `...
+Value::Set..(..)`  function takes ownership of the data associated with the pointer.
+For this instance, this means the Value destructor will handle it's lifetime and delete the data when called.

+- `Set(void* data)`: Assigns to `hrtds::Value::data`.
+No type verification.

 -   `Value& operator[](size_t index)`: Return child value of value array.
 Use `Value::Get()` to retrieve data.

 -   `Value& operator[](const std::string &name)`: Access field of structure layout.

    > Similar to how the `HRTDS` class works, the `Value` class has other member functions than the ones shown above, but these are also not meant for the end user to interact with.
-Functions such as - but not limited to - `SetIdentifier(...)`, and `SetLayout(...)`  are primarily there for the parser.
+Functions such as (but not limited to) `SetIdentifier(...)`, and `SetLayout(...)`  are there * currently*  primarily for the parser.
 Although I won't come after you if you do choose to use them.
+   > This is again because my time ran out.
+For the next releases you will be able to use them in a more supported way.

 ###  Language Support